ice1000/algo4j/README.md

 There is a README file under `jni` path, it's strongly-recommended to read that.

-This library is test-driven, so there are tests for every class.
+This library is discretizationTest-driven, so there are tests for every class.
 If you want to contribute, please offer tests for your classes.